 The vestibular aqueduct is a narrow bony canal (aqueduct) that runs through

-the skull, connecting the inner ear (vestibule) to the cranial cavity-hence its name.
+the skull, connecting the vestibule of the inner ear to the cranial cavity

 Running through this bony canal is a membranous "tube" called the

 called endolymph.
-This duct then courses through the bony vestibular aqueduct and dumps into the endolymphatic
+This fluid flows through the endolymphatic duct and dumps into the

 sac, which lies between the inside of the skull and the membranes that cover the brain.

-Back in 1978, this syndrome was dubbed the "Large Vestibular Aqueduct
+Back in 1978, this syndrome was dubbed "Large Vestibular Aqueduct

 can now actually see the endolymphatic duct and sac.
 They have discovered that when the vestibular aqueduct is

 hearing problems, not the large vestibular aqueduct itself.
-Therefore, some researchers have changed the name of
+Therefore, some researchers changed the name of

-this syndrome to better reflect this reality.
-They are now calling it "Large Endolymphatic Duct and Sac Syndrome"
+this syndrome to "Large Endolymphatic Duct and Sac Syndrome"

 (LEDS).
-In addition, some researchers think that LVAS is really just a mild case of Pendred Syndrome (PDS)
+In addition, some researchers thought that LVAS was really just a mild case of Pendred Syndrome (PDS).
+Whether

-you call it LVAS or LEDS or EVAS or just VAS, you are talking about exactly the same condition.
+you call it EVA or LVAS or LEDS or EVAS or VAS, you are talking about exactly the same condition.